prodigy803/Automate_Your_Invoice/README.md

 The project is being developed in a MacOS requirements so windows users will find that the Requirements.txt doesnt quite work out-of-box for them.
 I have a work around for that.
 Please refer to the "Windows Requirements.txt" file for specific instructions on how to get the project running for their systems.

+Libraries that are needed:
+1. Poppler - I am using Conda for my package management so I just did conda install poppler
+2. Pdf2txt - pip install pdftotext
+3. Regex - For all those complex patterns (and probably left for the advanced users)
+4. Dateparse - For Dates
+5. FuzzyWuzzy - For those fields that we arent sure about.
+6. Python Levenstein - This just speeds us the FuzzyWuzzy Library.

+Libraries that are always good to have:
+1. Numpy - Numerical Computing Library
+2. Pandas - Enables handling of tabular type data and manipulating them in various ways.